-625 Competing interests.
+Competing interests.
 No competing interests are present

 Acknowledgements.
-Funding support for this work was provided 1) by the Dutch Research Council (NWO) and Netherlands Space Office (NSO) under grant. no. ALWGO.2019.006 (PACE-ACI: Using the PACE mission for improved quantification of aerosol-cloud interactions); 2) through NASA grant no. 80NSSC18K0150 in support of the CAMPEx campaign and 3) through the ACTIVATE Earth Venture Suborbital-3 (EVS-3) investigation, which is funded by NASA's Earth Science Division and managed through the Earth System Science Pathfinder Program Office.
-We thank all involved with the CAMPEx and ACTIVATE campaigns.
-Two anonymous reviewers are thanked for their helpful contributions.
+Funding support for this work was provided 1) by the Dutch Research Council (NWO) and Netherlands Space Office (NSO) under grant. no. ALWGO.2019.006 (PACE-ACI: Using the PACE mission for improved quantification of aerosol-cloud interactions); 2) through NASA grant no. 80NSSC18K0150 in support of the CAMP2Ex campaign and 3) through the ACTIVATE Earth Venture Suborbital-3 (EVS-3) investigation, which is funded by NASA's Earth Science Division and managed through the Earth System Science Pathfinder Program Office.
+We thank all involved with the CAMP2Ex and ACTIVATE campaigns.